kon-rad/matchUpGame/README.md

-# Flip-it Game in React
+# Match up Game in React